linuxcaffe/tw-needs-hook/README.md

 #### need UDA
 A new UDA (User Defined Attribute) is defined, with constrained (string) values 1 - 6

 The "need:" uda would be considered "required" (for this method to be effective) and a value should be assigned to all tasks.
+Occasionally running `check_needs.sh` will assign the default `need:4` to any +PENDING task without a set need level.

 Assign a value like any other uda;